 Part of this theory is supported by Swinton et al. (5), who reported an increase in peak force and impulse during the deadlift with chains.
 However, the authors also observed a decrease in peak barbell velocity, average velocity, peak power, average power, and peak rate of force development.
 This suggests that whilst chain-resistance training may be useful for maximising peak force and impulse in the latter stages of the exercise, it may not be so effective for maintaining or improving barbell velocity.
 These findings are an important contribution to the understanding of chain-resistance training.

-It has been previously suggested that in order to improve force production in the latter stages of an exercise, an accommodating resistance of >15% of the athlete’s 1-repetition maximum (1RM) is required (4).
-In other words, it is suggested the accommodated weight added by the chains must be >15% of the athlete’s 1RM for that particular exercise.
+It has been previously suggested that in order to improve force production in the latter stages of an exercise, an accommodating resistance of > 15 % of the athlete’s 1RM is required (4).
+In other words, it is suggested the accommodated weight added by the chains must be > 15% of the athlete’s 1RM for that particular exercise.

 Furthermore, anecdotal claims have suggested that training with chains during Olympic Weightlifting exercises may improve motor control and balance (9).
 However, the current body of research dismisses these claims and shows no improvement in Olympic Weightlifting performance as a result of training with chains (8, 9).

-If the desired accommodated weight added to the back squat is to represent ≥20% of the athlete’s 1RM, then this weight should correspond with the chain which provides this load at the end position of the athlete’s lift.
-For example, if the athlete’s end height of the back squat is 150cm, then the appropriate chain which provides ≥20% of 1RM in this position should be selected.
+If the desired accommodated weight added to the back squat is to represent ≥ 20 % of the athlete’s 1RM, then this weight should correspond with the chain that provides this load at the end position of the athlete’s lift.
+For example, if the athlete’s end height of the back squat is 150cm, then the appropriate chain that provides ≥ 20 % of 1RM in this position should be selected.

 - The degree of oscillations and its impact on stabilisation and force production.

-- Changes in force production and barbell velocity using loads ≥20% of 1RM during various exercises.
+- Changes in force production and barbell velocity using loads ≥ 20 % of athlete’s 1RM during various exercises.

 - Mass-displacement relationships of various chains across a wider range of displacements.